 Dr. Hayek was born in 1928 in Beirut, Lebanon.
 He moved to Switzerland as a young man studying physics and mathematics at the University of Lyon in France.
-He began his professional career as an actuary with the reinsurer Swiss Re.
+His professional career began as an actuary with the reinsurer Swiss Re.
 He left Swiss Re to head his wife’s family metal business in place of his ill father-in-law.
 After his father-in-law’s recovery, he moved on to start Hayek Engineering in 1963.

 Hayek Engineering functioned as a management consulting firm.
 In a short amount of time, his company made a name for itself throughout Switzerland and Germany.
 By 1979 the firm had over 300 clients across 30 countries.
 Throughout the 80’s and 90’s Nick Hayek was a European corporate titan.

 After WWII, the Swiss made 80% of the world’s watches.
 By 1970, they were down to less than 45%.
 There were three drivers that led to the dismantling of the Swiss watch industry.
 First, was competition from Asia.
 Second, changing consumer demand, and last was new technologies.
 To understand how desperate the picture was for the Swiss watch industry, we must cover some history.

 For hundreds of years, the Swiss have been known for their expertise in fine watchmaking.
 The Great Depression hit the Swiss watch industry hard.
 Consolidations led to the formation of two major Swiss watch groups Société Suisse pour l’Industrie Horlogère (SSIH) and Allgemeine Gesellschaft der Schweizerischen Uhrenindustrie (ASUAG).